Taskforce 2

 Integrating occupational safety and health into higher education

-Against this background, an international working group coordinated by ENETOSH is addressing the question of how up-to-date UN Sustainable Development Goal 8 "Decent Work and Economic Growth" is integrated into higher education.
+Against this background, an international working group coordinated by ENETOSH has been addressing the question of how the UN Sustainable Development Goals (SDGs), especially SDG 8 "Decent Work and Economic Growth", are integrated into higher education.

 + + + + + + + + + + + + + + + +